-- a) seek to cover any omissions in the agreement that have not been noticed before signing and which would change the way the agreement was intended to work if they were not remedied?
-And - b) deal with a situation where completion of the entire transaction does not take place when the main agreement is signed?
+- Seek to cover any omissions in the agreement that have not been noticed before signing and which would change the way the agreement was intended to work if they were not remedied?
+And - Deal with a situation where completion of the entire transaction does not take place when the main agreement is signed?

-As Standard clause, Further assurance: Cross-border is drafted quite broadly, it is likely to cover the situations in (a) and (b).
+As Standard clause, Further assurance: Cross-border

+is drafted quite broadly, it is likely to cover both of the situations above.
 However, it should be noted that the clause provides for the parties to use "all reasonable endeavours" only.
 In other words, the obligation that parties would procure any third party to perform acts to give full effect to the agreement is not absolute; and such clause may not be of much assistance if the omission in question cannot be remedied despite the parties' reasonable endeavours.